pappasam/config/README.md

-# Configuration Settings
 This a repository of my personal settings across Unix tools.
-It is intended for use by all.

-Repository contains configuration files for the following programs:

-* tmux
-* vim
+Feel free to repurpose these files in any way you so-desire.

 Written by: Samuel Roeca